MCiurletti/SaveMyProgress/README.md

    - Click the **Export to JSON** button at the bottom.
    - In the popup, enter a filename or use the suggested one.
    - Click **Download** to save your workout data as a JSON file.

-5. **Toggle Theme**

-   - Use the theme toggle button in the top-right corner to switch between light and dark modes.